aidenprice/LandgateAPITest-Journal-Article/LandgateAPITest Journal Article-formatted.md

 The test device deployed determined its location through GPS.
 The Vector object considers the distance between the LocationTest prior to an EndpointTest and the LocationTest afterwards.
 By comparing each Vector's distance property to its response time, a scatter plot is produced.
 Then the web application categorises the points by the EndpointTest's success, on device failure or reference check failure.

 ![A scatterplot of distance device travelled (metres) versus response time (seconds) for each Vector object](Graphics/Charts/Distance Vs Response Time Scatter.png)
-Figure 4.10 - A scatterplot of distance device travelled (metres) versus response time (seconds) for each Vector object

 The green successful tests show a loose trend of increasing response time in line with increasing distance travelled.